-You can refer to the parameter descriptions in Table 154 on page 528 for entering the details.
+NOTE: You can refer to the parameter descriptions in the table above for entering the details.
 Note that external contact numbers entered in the Home, Work, Fax, Cell, and Pager fields must include a country code (for example, +1 for the U.S.).